LFL-Lab/SQuADDS/docs/source/developer/2026-04-17-drivenmodal-hfss-worklog.md

 2. Read the PRD and plan linked above.
 3. Confirm branch is still `codex/drivenmodal-api-prd`.
 4. Confirm unrelated untracked files remain untouched.
-5. Continue with the next red-green slice: coupled-system post-processing helpers, richer manifest/progress semantics for sweep batches, and tutorial scaffolding.
+5. Continue with the next red-green slice: dataset serialization helpers, richer manifest/progress semantics for sweep batches, and tutorial scaffolding.
 6. Use the existing manifest helpers as the base for a more general sweep executor rather than replacing them with a separate incompatible progress format.

 ## Handoff notes for future agents